 “Where geographical distance once made homes and other private places safe havens, it’s harder to get away from bullies in a constantly connected world.
 Many kids who face in-person bullying also have to deal with online bullying even when they’re not in the physical presence of their bully.”

-We put together this comprehensive guide on cyberbullying to help make sense of this issue, document strategies to identify and prevent cyberbullying in schools.
+We put together this comprehensive guide on cyberbullying to help make sense of this issue and document strategies to identify and prevent cyberbullying in schools.

 What is Cyberbullying?